Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Buzzer.rst

     NPN transistor

 .. note::

-    In our kit, the PNP transistor is marked with 8550, and the NPN transistor is marked with 8050.
+    :red:`In our kit, the PNP transistor is marked with 8550, and the NPN transistor is marked with 8050.`

 Thanks to the transistor's characteristics, they are often used as switches in digital circuits.
 As micro-controllers output current capacity is very weak, we will use a transistor to amplify its current in order to drive components requiring higher current.
 When we use a NPN transistor to drive a buzzer, we often use the following method.
 If GPIO outputs high level, current will flow through R1 (Resistor 1), the transistor conducts current and the buzzer will make sounds.
 If GPIO outputs low level, no current will flow through R1, the transistor will not conduct currentand buzzer will remain silent (no sounds).